Los Angeles Criminal Defense Attorneys

 Top-Rated Criminal Attorneys Specializing in Los Angeles County, San Fernando Valley and All Southern California Courtrooms

 Eisner Gorin LLP is a nationally recognized Los Angeles criminal defense law firm devoted to contesting serious felony and misdemeanor cases in state, federal, and juvenile courtrooms.
-Both firm partners, Alan Eisner and Dmitry Gorin, are State-Bar Certified Criminal Law Specialists, a distinction given to less than 1% of attorneys in the state.
+Both firm partners, Alan Eisner and Dmitry Gorin, are State-Bar Certified Criminal Law Specialists, a distinction given to fewer than 1% of attorneys in the state.

-No criminal case is too large, nor too small, we defend one client at a time, as a team.
+No criminal case is too large, nor too small - we defend one client at a time, as a team!
 Our experienced lawyers will make every effort to understand every detail of your case, all of the available legal defenses, and all of the weaknesses in the prosecution's case.

 Our entire legal team works together on their cases to ensure that you are getting the best representation out there.
 We will provide you with skilled legal representation through every step of the criminal court process.

 Both Mr. Gorin and Mr. Eisner have obtained the highest ratings and national recognition for courtroom results, legal ethics, and professional reputation.
 Many of our clients are referred by lawyers, or other legal professionals working in the criminal courts.

 Dmitry Gorin is a media legal analyst, television commentator, and educator to other lawyers in the area of criminal law, police procedure, and court defense strategy.

 Our Los Angeles criminal defense lawyers have national distinctions obtained annually including: Super-Lawyers (2010-Present), AVVO Superb Lawyers (2010-Present), U.S. Best Lawyers.
 Many of our clients are business owners, lawyers, medical professionals, their families, and other individuals needing the best criminal defense experts in the Los Angeles County court system.